The answer to this question is... kind of! Can you freeze store-bought chicken salad? Probably not.

 - Try adding some dried fruit like cranberries or raisins for a fruity burst.

 - Cold chicken salad tacos are great fun for the kids to build and perfect if they're not that into spice.
-Gather together yummy things like your chicken salad, grated cheese, lettuce, chopped tomato, avocado, chopped peppers and fill those taco shells!
+Gather together yummy things like your chicken salad, grated cheese, lettuce, chopped tomato, avocado, peppers.
+Then fill those taco shells!

-I hope you've found this post helpful and its given you some ideas and tips to make the most of your chicken salad, and your freezer space!
+I hope this post helps you to make the most of your salad and your freezer space!
 Have you tried freezing chicken salad?
 Let me know how you get on and feel free to ask any questions in the comments below!